newhouseb/alldigitalradio/README.md

 - [Trigonometry](https://github.com/newhouseb/alldigitalradio/blob/main/research/Trigonometry.ipynb) - Computing the magnitude of a complext signal.
 - [Shift Registers](https://github.com/newhouseb/alldigitalradio/blob/main/research/ShiftRegisters.ipynb) - Shift registers underpinning whitening and CRC checking.
 - [Parsing](https://github.com/newhouseb/alldigitalradio/blob/main/research/Parsing.ipynb) - Not nmigen, but just generic Python utilities to parse and generate arbitrary packets.

+# FAQ

+## Something is incorrect!

+Please let me know!
+Twitter (@newhouseb) or GitHub is fine.
+I've been engineering in a cave and have no professional experience in this space, so I'm sure there are errors in addition to random bugs.

 # Credits